djgrant/react-quest/README.md

 ### Mapping data to props

-You can map data directly to a component's props object.
+You can map data directly to a component's props.
 This is handy if you find yourself wanting to apply multiple selectors to the same dataset.

 `mapToProps` takes a prop mapping function that maps the resolved dataset to a props object.
 The created props object is then spread into the components own props.